mdgspace/trianglify/CONTRIBUTING.md

 either by opening an issue, or by joining us in our [MDG public chat room](https://mdg.sdslabs.co/chat).

 If you're looking for something to work on, have a look at the open issues in the repository [here](https://github.com/sdsmdg/trianglify/issues).

 > We don't have a set format for Pull requests, but we expect you to list changes, bugs generated and other relevant things in PR message.

 ### MVP architecture
-Trianglify if built keeping [MVP (model-view-presenter)](https://en.wikipedia.org/wiki/Model–view–presenter) architecture in mind, so any changes that are proposed to Trianglfiy should follow MVP architecture.
+Trianglify is built keeping [MVP (model-view-presenter)](https://en.wikipedia.org/wiki/Model–view–presenter) architecture in mind, so any changes that are proposed to Trianglfiy should follow MVP architecture.
 If you are confused regarding where a method should be, join us at  [MDG public chat room](https://mdg.sdslabs.co/chat), we'll be happy to help.

 ### Style Check
-Trianglify uses Sputnik for performing style check in codebase, this helps us maintaining quality of the code.
-Sputniks checks for violation upon submission of Pull Requests.
-If Sputnik reports a violation and you believe that it is not applicable just comment on sputnik review `N/A` with reason why it is not applicable. **Pull Requests will only be merged once all the violations are resolved**.
+Trianglify uses Sputnik for performing style checks on the codebase, this helps us maintaining quality of the code.
+Sputnik checks for violation upon submission of Pull Requests.
+If Sputnik reports a violation and you believe that it is not applicable, just comment on sputnik review `N/A` with reason why it is not applicable. **Pull Requests will only be merged once all the violations are resolved**.

 ### Git Commit Messages
 * Use the present tense ("Add feature" not "Added feature")